 60 Shekels of Silver= 1 Mina of Silver.

 The ratio of conversion between Gold to Silver hovered between 7–100 depending on the sources.

 (note that even today the ratio of Gold to Silver in the free market is virtually the same at 69)

 For the purpose of this essay, I want to focus on what I believe is the single most important deductive conclusion from the Code of Ur-Nammu: The recurrence of Weight as objective and immutable (unchanging over time) measurement.
 Why is it that the first instance of written law from 4,100 years ago repeatedly refers to the concept of weight as being so crucial to order and fairness?
 I believe the answer is quite obvious: Because weight is not an abstract human invention to probe reality, it is a feature of reality.
 Weight is endowed to us by the laws of nature (physics) and is therefore intrinsic to the first order natural properties.

 Weight isn’t the only natural phenomenon.
 In fact, what great minds from Euclid, Aristotle, Newton, to Maxwell have come to appreciate is the inextricable interconnectedness of the forces and properties inherent in nature.
 These properties aren’t just spatiotemporal within a specific realm of our existence, they are omnipresent throughout nature itself.
 Let us review the most obvious as has been understood (whether implicitly or explicitly) from the time of Sumer to the present:

-Elements / Matter — Anything you can touch, feel, or breathe is made up of unique building blocks also known as pure elements.
+Elements / Matter — Anything you can see, touch, hear, smell, taste, or breathe is made up of unique building blocks also known as pure elements.
 Since the time of Sumer, we have been able to classify 92 unique natural elements in our Universe.
 On our planet, the relative abundance of the elements, and therefore their cost in units of energy and time, is well understood through the lens of geology.